fewf/react-twerqle/README.md

 Twerqle, in ReactJS
 =============

-This is an adaptation of board game [http://en.wikipedia.org/wiki/Qwirkle](Qwirkle).
+This is an adaptation of the board game [Qwirkle](http://en.wikipedia.org/wiki/Qwirkle).
 The ReactJS user interface is a work-in-progress.
 All graphics are made using `SVG`. `localStorage` powers state saving, so a user doesn't have to finish a game in one sitting.

-Play it on it's [http://fewf.github.io/react-twerqle/](github page!)
+Play it on it's [github page!](http://fewf.github.io/react-twerqle/)

 Navigating the Code
 -------------------